hellorich/backend.frobitz-app/README.md

 # frobitz.app

-A headless CMS with using WP GraphQL
+A headless CMS using WP GraphQL and Wordpress Mulisite

 ## Development environment